adam-cowley/vue-neo4j/README.md

             // Get a session from the driver const session = this.$neo4j.getSession()

-            session.run('MATCH (n) RETURN count(n) AS count')
+            // Or you can just call this.$neo4j.run(cypher, params) session.run('MATCH (n) RETURN count(n) AS count')
                 .then(res => {
                     console.log(res.records[0].get('count'))